chrismetcalf/GOC-API-Stnd-new-structure/README.md

 }
 ```

-Bilingual, English and French endpoints must all offer bilingual, French or English results if requested by `Accept-Language:`, `query-parameter=` or ther means.
+Bilingual, English and French endpoints must all offer bilingual, French or English results if requested by `Accept-Language:`, `query-parameter=` or other means.

 The calculated language (e.g.: `Accept-Language:` or query parameters) should be overridden if the media-type is HTML and it conflicts with the official language of the public web page served from the API.